Dena Standley | March 06, 2023

 It would be futile if you go through the trouble of answering the claims and listing your defenses and the document fails to reach the court in time.
 So, ensure you send the letter within the timeline given in your state.

 If you carry out the above steps correctly, you have a chance to ask MAB to settle the debt.
-You can also request debt settlement before they sue you.
-Preferably after you send a Debt Validation Letter, and they respond.
+You can also request debt settlement before they sue you, preferably after they've responded to your Debt Validation Letter.

 SoloSuit makes it easy to fight debt collectors.

 You can use SoloSuit to respond to a debt lawsuit, to send letters to collectors, and even to settle a debt.